-There is no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
-Past periodical research has documented the costs of pelagic small boat fishing in Hawaii (Hamilton and Huffman, 1998; Hospital et al., 2011, Chan and Pan, 2017).
-Both trip expenditure and annual fishing expenditures (fixed costs) are provided in the literature (Hamilton and Huffman, 1998; Hospital et al., 2011; Chan and Pan, 2017).
-The most current data for a Hawaii trolling trip is presented in Figure 158.
+There are no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
+Past periodical research has documented the costs of pelagic small boat fishing in Hawaii; both trip expenditure and annual fishing expenditures (fixed costs) are provided in the literature (Hamilton and Huffman 1998; Hospital et al. 2011; Chan and Pan 2017).
+The most current data for a Hawaii trolling trip are presented in Figure 158.

-3.1.1.16 HAWAII PELAGIC HANDLINE
+3.1.5.7 HAWAII PELAGIC HANDLINE

-Pelagic handline was one of the gear types included in the 2014 Small Boat Survey (Chan and Pan, 2017).
-Fisher demographics and catch disposition were summarized in Section Error!
-Reference source not found.
+Pelagic handline was one of the gear types included in the 2014 Small Boat Survey (Chan and Pan 2017).
+Fisher demographics and catch disposition were summarized in Chapter 2.
 Only 12% of respondents stated that pelagic handline was their most commonly used gear.
 A larger percentage of their fishing trips occurred in state waters (62%) vs. federal waters (38%).
 In comparison to respondents who most commonly used other gear types, those who identified pelagic handline as their most commonly used gear reported the lowest percentage of single gear use (8%).
 They predominantly reported using two types of gear (49%).
 Pelagic handline was most commonly used by fishermen who self-identified as commercial, although respondents spanned all response categories (full-time commercial, part-time commercial, recreational expense, purely recreational, subsistence, and cultural).
-This finding corroborates the observation that the pelagic handline fishery has a significant cultural and subsistence role in Hawaii's fishing communities (Markrich and Hawkins, 2016).
+This finding corroborates the observation that the pelagic handline fishery has a significant cultural and subsistence role in Hawaii's fishing communities (Markrich and Hawkins 2016).

-This section will describe trends in commercial participation, landings, revenues and prices for the Hawaii pelagic handline fishery.
-Figure 160 presents the pounds sold and revenue (adjusted to 2016 dollars) of the MHI troll, 2006-2016.
+This section describes trends in commercial participation, landings, revenues and prices for the Hawaii pelagic handline fishery.
+Figure 160 presents the pounds sold and revenue (adjusted to 2017 dollars) of the MHI troll, 2008-2017.
 Supporting data for Figure 160 can be found in Table A-131 and Table A-132.
+The landings and revenue from Hawaii handline fishery peaked in 2012, 1.3 million pounds pound sold valued at \$3.7 million respectively, then was in a declining trend since 2013.